EJDFoodSci – Improving flavor quality and stability of beers

 - Development of novel raw materials of high potential to be used in malting and brewing

 - Introduction of innovations in malting and brewing technology, including lowering of the heat input during kilning, reducing the time of wort boiling and introducing new techniques during fermentation

 - Improvement of the sustainability of malting and brewing operations through interactive processing, decreased energy usage and reduction of CO2 emissions

 The research methodology will couple innovative malting and brewing process developments (using state of the art pilot malting and brewing facilities) with high quality analytical techniques specialised in the analysis of wort quality, yeast vitality, fermentation performance, beer quality and flavour stability.

-This project has received funding from the European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 722166.
+Grant donor: The European Union’s Horizon 2020 research and innovation programme under the Marie Skłodowska-Curie grant agreement No 722166